jasontalon/tasmotalist/README.md

 # Tasmotalist

-A CLI program for searching tasmota devices over the connected network.
+A CLI program for searching tasmota devices within the local network.
 Built for Windows and Mac.
 ![img_1.png](img_1.png)

 ![img_2.png](img_2.png)